Mr. Blue Sky: The Very Best of Electric Light Orchestra

-Mr. Blue Sky: The Very Best of Electric Light Orchestra (also known as Mr. Blue Sky) is an album of re-recordings by Jeff Lynne of hits by Electric Light Orchestra.
-It was issued in 2012 by Frontiers simultaneously with Lynne's cover album Long Wave.
+Mr. Blue Sky: The Very Best of Electric Light Orchestra, also known as Mr. Blue Sky, is an album of re-recordings by Jeff Lynne of hits by Electric Light Orchestra.
+It was issued in 2012 by Frontiers Music simultaneously with Lynne's cover album Long Wave.

 Background

 Jeff Lynne told Rolling Stone magazine that the idea came from him listening to the original Electric Light Orchestra recordings, and thinking that he could produce a better result having since had a long career as a record producer.
 Lynne decided to re-record a number of songs from scratch, and began with "Mr. Blue Sky".
-He told Rolling Stone: "I enjoyed doing that a lot, and when I listened back to it and compared it to the old one, I really liked it much better."
-It was suggested by his manager that Lynne record a few more versions of Electric Light Orchestra songs, the results being recordings of "Evil Woman" and "Strange Magic".
+"I enjoyed doing that a lot, and when I listened back to it and compared it to the old one, I really liked it much better."
+Lynne's manager suggested Lynne record a few more versions of ELO songs, the results being recordings of "Evil Woman" and "Strange Magic".
 Lynne also liked these versions, so he continued by producing a full album of re-recordings.